-Mouse Removal Services
+Mouse Removal & Exclusion Services in San Antonio

 Yes—the small stature of mice belies their capability for damage; they have even been known to cause structural damage and fire hazards in the form of chewing wires.
 Mice are tiny and very mobile, often weighing in around half an ounce and growing between 8–12 inches (which includes their tails).
 Covered in brown or otherwise dark fur, mouse bellies are usually white or cream in color.
 Mice are extremely adept at climbing, jumping and swimming.